-Employers Council is a Denver based Employers Association committed to partnering with employers to grow exceptional workplaces.
+Employers Council is an Employers Association committed to partnering with employers to grow exceptional workplaces.
 We provide a full array of employment law, organizational management and human resources expertise and services, including virtual and in person employee training.
 We serve employers from a variety of industries and varying sizes, with support that ranges from the transactional to the transformational.

-We are currently seeking an Employment Law Staff Attorney to join our Employment Law Services team.
+We are currently seeking an Employment Law Staff Attorney to join our Southern Regional Office team.
 The employment law staff attorney should have a practical, solutions-driven counseling ability with a client-service-oriented approach.
 This includes the capability of multi-tasking and dealing with ambiguity in the law, process and procedure.
-In this role you should be able to adequately demonstrate a solid understanding of various substantive areas of employment law including, but not limited to, discrimination and harassment, disability and accommodations, employee policies, and wage and hour matters (e.g., Title VII, FMLA, FLSA, ADA, OSHA and related state laws).
+In this role you should be able to adequately demonstrate a solid understanding of various substantive areas of employment law including, but not limited to, discrimination and harassment, disability and accommodations, employee policies, and wage and hour matters (e.g. Title VII, FMLA, FLSA, ADA, OSHA and related state laws).

 If you wish to have an impact on assisting in the success of our mission and provide impactful assistance to our member employers, we are looking for you!